evolvedbinary/hsg-project-wiki/Troubleshooting.md

 # Troubleshooting

-This article contains troubleshooting tips for problems that commonly crop up.
-In general, before you report a problem, make sure that your system is up-to-date with all system updates and with the updates at the top of the [Setup](setup) article.
+This article contains troubleshooting tips for problems that others have encountered.
+Hopefully this article will give you a path to finding a solution or workaround for any problem.

+Have an idea for a new entry - a problem you've helped someone fix?
+Go ahead and add it!

 ## The directions say X should happen, but it's not